trackirtoopentrack/trackir-to-opentrack/README.md

 -Move TTO.xml and TTO-BFM.xml to the opened directory.

 3. Using the TTO Program
-- Download the latest version of the TTO program.
+- Download the latest version of the TTO program from: https://github.com/trackirtoopentrack/trackir-to-opentrack/releases
 - Follow the instructions.
 - Note that at the moment, the program is available only to users with a Google account.